mfem/web/src/tutorial/index.md

 ### <i class="fa fa-rocket"></i>&nbsp; [Further Steps](further.md)

-This is an optional lesson with further activities, including:
+This is the final lesson with further activities, including:

 - Explore additional examples and miniapps
 - Write your own simple simulation starting from one of the MFEM examples